BielRoig/hfeb-guide/content/docs/beyond-the-basics/cmc-distribution.md

 To see what we should expect when activating Devourer once, we shuffle the library 10,000 times and look at the top card.
 The resulting histogram approximates the true probability distribution.

-The highest probability is showing a land — which makes sense, since that is the most common CMC in the deck.
+The highest probability is showing a land, which makes sense, since that is the most common CMC in the deck.
 Trying to survive a Bolt with a single activation is tricky: a 0, 1 or 2 CMC card is not enough, and that is the bulk of the distribution.

-We'd need either a **3** or a **5 CMC** to survive without triggering the sacrifice clause — which happens around **12%** of the time (8% for a 3 CMC and 4% for a 5 CMC).
+We'd need either a **3** or a **5 CMC** to survive without triggering the sacrifice clause, which happens around **12%** of the time (8% for a 3 CMC and 4% for a 5 CMC).

 ---